 Pringle Creek is a low gradient sandy-bottomed stream.
 Due to this sandy substrate the stream banks are highly erodible.
 The primary soils of the Wise County area surrounding Pringle Creek are comprised of gently sloping neutral to slightly acidic soils formed from weathered sandstones and shales on upland and terrace savannahs (Ressel, 1989).
-The Truce-Cona and Windthorst-Chaney-Seldon series soils of the Pringle Creek watershed are deep, loamy, and sandy moderately well drained to well drained soils underlain by shaly clay or sand-stone material (USDA, 1989).
+The Truce-Cona and Windthorst-Chaney-Seldon series soils of the Pringle Creek watershed are deep, loamy, and sandy moderately well drained to well drained soils underlain by shaly clay, mud, or sand-stone material from the early Cretaceous (USDA, 1989).

 The surface water flow regime of Pringle Creek has similar attributes that that of semi-arid waterways.
 Stream discharge exhibits strong seasonal patterns, with the greatest base and pulse flows observed in mid to late spring (May through June).
 Throughout the rest of the year, base flows remain low but episodic high flow events associated with storms may occur at any point.
 Areas of the stream dry up significantly during the summer leaving behind disconnected standing pools.
 This seasonal drying may be exacerbated by nearby ground and surface water withdrawals for irrigation.

 Land use in the Pringle Creek watershed consists of a mosaic of grassland, cropland, light urban development and deciduous forest.
 The grasslands in the watershed are managed for wildfire using prescribed burns every 3-4 years.